triton-inference-server/pytriton/docs/deploying_models.md

 from the inference callable.
 This will cause NVIDIA Triton Inference Server to shut down.
 This might be useful when the model is deployed on a cluster in a multi-node setup.
 In that case to recover the model you need to restart all "workers" on the cluster.

+When the model gets into a state where further inference is impossible, you can throw the [PyTritonUnrecoverableError][pytriton.exceptions.PyTritonUnrecoverableError] from the inference callable.
+This will cause the NVIDIA Triton Inference Server to shut down.
+This might be useful when the model is deployed on a cluster in a multi-node setup.
+In that case, to recover the model, you need to restart all "workers" on the cluster.

 ```python
 from typing import Dict